vampaz/tech-radar-generator/README.md

 ```
 [schema]: https://github.com/dprgarner/tech-radar-generator/blob/master/schema.json

+## Usage with the CLI

-Next, install this library and run the tool against the JSON data.
+To use this JSON data with the CLI, install the library and run it against the JSON file.
 If this tool is being incorporated into an existing JavaScript project:
 ```bash
 > yarn add tech-radar-generator
 > yarn tech-radar-generator ./my-radar.json ./dist